5 points when evaluating an ALM for Medical Device Development

 - spends a lot of time documenting Design Controls?

-- has difficulty to maintain the traceability for your product?
+- has difficulty maintaining the traceability for your product?

 - lacks confidence in your current technical file?